DaveBlooman/daveblooman.github.io/_posts/2016-10-09-Cloudformation updates, what's happened since you started using Terraform.md

 ## Terraform is not a silver bullet

 I could write an entire post on why I have a love/hate relationship with Terraform, it's coming soon, but suffice to say, it has issues.
 State isn't handled by a service like AWS, so you have to deal with that yourself, S3 for example.
 Your state is an actual file, but you can't check it into version control if you create AWS credentials as the credentials will be listed in the state file.
-It lacks some Cloudformation features, like rolling updates.
-One of the great things about Cloudformation is the ability to update an AMI in a stack and have it roll out that AMI in a controlled way.
-In order to do this exactly the same way in Terraform, you need to learn how to do....Cloudformation.
-There are ways around this, but the best way is to use Cloudformation from within Terraform to manage rolling updates, which brings us to the point where we ask, haven't AWS realised what we want?
+It lacks some CloudFormation features, like rolling updates.
+One of the great things about CloudFormation is the ability to update an AMI in a stack and have it roll out that AMI in a controlled way.
+In order to do this exactly the same way in Terraform, you need to learn how to do....CloudFormation.
+There are ways around this, but the best way is to use CloudFormation from within Terraform to manage rolling updates, which brings us to the point where we ask, haven't AWS realised what we want?

-## Cloudformation, it's about time.
+## CloudFormation, it's about time.

-I know the Cloudformation team do a great job, the service is good, but it could be better if more effort was made to understand what 2016 infrastructure design is like.
-In the last few months, AWS have made a big effort to solve most of the hacky solutions people have been using to resolve dependencies in Cloudformation, but also to probably stop people moving to Terraform.
+I know the CloudFormation team do a great job, the service is good, but it could be better if more effort was made to understand what 2016 infrastructure design is like.
+In the last few months, AWS have made a big effort to solve most of the hacky solutions people have been using to resolve dependencies in CloudFormation, but also to probably stop people moving to Terraform.

 Firstly, you can use YAML.
 As someone that only writes stacks in YAML, this is a good move.
-In doing this, there are some new features in the AWS Cloudformation syntax.
+In doing this, there are some new features in the AWS CloudFormation syntax.

 ```yaml
 Mappings: